brevzin/cpp_proposals/3294_code_injection/code-injection.md

 It's a bit busy because nearly everything in properties involves interpolating outside context, so seemingly everything here is interpolated.

-Now, there's one very important property of fragments (as designed in these papers) hold: every fragment must be parsable in its context.
+Now, there's one very important property that fragments (as designed in these papers) adhere to: every fragment must be parsable in its context.
 A fragment does not leak its declarations out of its context; only out of the context where it is injected.
 Not only that, we get full name lookup and everything.

 On the one hand, this seems like a big advantage: the fragment is checked at the point of its declaration, not at the point of its use.
 With the string model above, that was not the case - you can write whatever garbage string you want and it's still a perfectly valid string, it only becomes invalid C++ code when it's injected.